ayushcodes1729/ayushcodes1729/README.md

 $ whoami
-> A techie nerd you might wanna talk or have a coffee.
+> A tech nerd you might want to talk to or have a coffee with.

 ```csharp
 ayushcodes1729@github